BrandonXu6106/obsidianpublish/content/thoughts/privacy.md

 2. the personal, the "living room"
    - It’s semi-private, but can also host large groups and conversations that are designed to be public, private, or in-between.
 This setting allows for more intimacy because it allows for a smaller group.
 This design functions much like a salon or a group gathered for lively debate.
 The living room is a metaphor for a closed Facebook group or a WhatsApp chat group.
 3. the social, the "park bench"
-   - It’s like [[walking|walking]] down the street and engaging in conversation with a coworker or friend, or having a discussion on the tube or in a pub—is a space where anyone can have a conversation between two or a few people, but that conversation takes place in public.
+   - It’s like [[walking.md|walking]] down the street and engaging in conversation with a coworker or friend, or having a discussion on the tube or in a pub—is a space where anyone can have a conversation between two or a few people, but that conversation takes place in public.
 Those in the conversation can control who hears it by lowering their voice or walking to a less populated area.
 4. and the public space, the "town hall"
    - This is where we shout our thoughts or share things we don’t mind thousands of people seeing.
 The town hall is a public square for speaking loudly and deliberately.
 Your thoughts can spread virally; They will be heard, amplified and sometimes misinterpreted.